antimof/UxPlay/README.md

 **-p**  allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
-By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.  -p n1,n2,n3 (comman separated values) sets each port separatey; -p n1,n2 sets ports n1,n2,n2+1.  -p tcp n or -p udp n sets just the TCP or UDP ports.
+By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.  -p n1,n2,n3 (comma-separated values) sets each port separately; -p n1,n2 sets ports n1,n2,n2+1.  -p tcp n or -p udp n sets just the TCP or UDP ports.
 Ports must be in the range [1024-65535].